isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Austin Yen Hung Lin.md

 <p>Immediate Past President, Taiwan Society of Aldosteronism</p>
 <p>Associate Editor, Journal of American Heart Association</p>
 <h4>Profile</h4>
-<p><strong>Dr. Lin</strong> is the co-founder of TAIPAI (Taiwan Primary Aldosteronism
+<p>Prof Lin is the co-founder of TAIPAI (Taiwan Primary Aldosteronism Investigation)
-Investigation) research group, and leads the cardiovascular research team in the group.
+research group, and leads the cardiovascular research team in the group.
 He is currently the President of Taiwan Society of Hypertension.
-His research interests focus on 1) Clinical and translational research of aldosterone-induced cardiac and vascular fibrosis/ dysfunction; 2) Clinical research of cardiac amyloidosis; 3) Pulmonary Hypertension, mainly focus on CTEPH; 4) Non-linear analysis of heart rhythm in various medical conditions;
-5) Biomarkers in various cardiovascular disease, including heart failure, hypertensive heart disease, and coronary artery disease; 6) Telemedicine.</p>
+His research interests focus on 1) Clinical and translational research of aldosterone-induced cardiac and vascular fibrosis/ dysfunction; 2) Clinical research of cardiac amyloidosis; 3) Pulmonary Hypertension, mainly focus on CTEPH; 4) Non-linear analysis of heart rhythm in various medical conditions; 5) Biomarkers in various cardiovascular disease, including heart failure, hypertensive heart disease, and coronary artery disease; 6) Telemedicine.</p>
-<p>Dr. Lin received several awards, including the Young Investigator Award
+<p>Prof Lin received several awards, including the Young Investigator Award
 of the Taiwan Society of Cardiology (2013), and Noon-Ting Memorial Award (Distinguish Research Award) of Taiwan Society of Cardiology (2017).
 He is currently the associate editor of Journal of American Heart Association